joelek/ts-autoguard/readme.md

 * Remove transpilation feature from CLI.
 * Rework code generation to provide support for additional languages.
 * Throw detailed errors with complete response information on error.
+* Use implicit encoding based on context and type.
+* Remove Plain type.

 ## Syntax